smartcontractkit/synth-index-bnc-adapter/README.md

   - Choose an existing role or create a new one
   - Click Create Function
 - Under Function code, select "Upload a .zip file" from the Code entry type drop-down
-- Click Upload and select the `cl-scex-bnc.zip` file
+- Click Upload and select the `cl-synth-index-bnc.zip` file
 - Handler should remain index.handler
 - Add the environment variable (repeat for all environment variables):
   - Key: API_KEY